Promist-Moon/tp/docs/UserGuide.md

 Format: `list`

+### Listing all payments: `list.paid`
+Lists all students that have paid the fees

+Format: `list.paid`

+### Listing all unpaid fees: `list.unpaid`
+Lists all students that have unpaid fees

+Format: `list.unpaid`

+### Listing all overdue fees: `list.overdue`
+Lists all students that have overdue fees

+Format: `list.overdue`

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing student in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`